 We strongly recommend that you use PatientLink (not email) for any confidential communication with health care providers at Health Services.
 Through PatientLink, you can view and print your immunization records and communicate securely with Health Services.

-Please note that information shared on PatientLink, including secure message exchanges, will become part of your medical record at the University at Buffalo Student Health Services.
+Please note that information shared on PatientLink, including secure message exchanges, will become part of your medical record at Health Services.

 To get your immunization records, simply log in to PatientLink, then click on “Immunization” then “View History.”
 If you need a copy of your records, click on the printer icon.

-If you cannot log in to PatientLink, please complete the Authorization to Release or Obtain Health Records form.
+If you you are a former UB student or cannot log in to PatientLink, please complete the Authorization to Release or Obtain Health Records form.